Cutting Through the Nutrition Noise

 Evidence-based nutrition looks at three things together:

-Not all information carries the same weight, and understanding where nutrition advice comes from can make a big difference.
+Not all scientific research carries the same weight, and understanding where nutrition advice comes from to begin with is helpful.
 At the top of the evidence hierarchy are systematic reviews and meta-analyses of randomized controlled trials, followed by randomized controlled trials themselves.
 Below that are observational studies, expert opinions, and finally non peer reviewed media.

 Unfortunately, most of what we see online and in the news falls into that last category.
 It’s often designed to grab attention, sell products, cherry pick, or spark debate…and it can leave us feeling more confused than informed.

 It’s also worth remembering that nutrition science is complex.
-We’re still learning a lot about how the body responds to food, supplements, and exercise, and there will always be some unknowns.
+We’re still learning a lot about how the body responds to food and supplements.

 That uncertainty isn’t a bad thing.
-It actually keeps the field moving forward and reminds us to stay open-minded as new, better evidence comes out.
+Science as a whole requires us to be open minded as new, better evidence comes out over time.

 What Science Does Consistently Agree On

 The good news?
-When it comes to nutrition, there are things science consistently agrees on.
+When it comes to nutrition, there are things the science consistently agrees on.
 Examples:

-• Balanced consumption of macronutrients (protein, fat, carbohydrates)
+Balanced consumption of macronutrients (protein, fat, carbohydrates) based on an individual’s body composition among other factors

 These principles aren’t new, and they aren’t complicated…but in today’s fast paced world, they can take some planning and support to put into practice.